Distributed Online Feedback Optimization for Real-time Distribution System Voltage Regulation: Introduction

-We tackle this challenge by proposing an iterative algorithm to solve this non-Euclidean projection problem that requires only local information and operates in an online feedback-based manner.
-This leads to our overall nested feedback optimization approach, where the outer loop comprises the OFO iterations requiring communication between physical neighbours and yielding tentative but not necessarily feasible DER setpoints, while the inner loop solves the non-Euclidean projection problem to map the tentative setpoints to actual feasible setpoints using local information.
-To summarize, the main contributions of this paper are: \begin{itemize} \item A local iterative algorithm is proposed to solve the non-Euclidean projection problem that operates in an online feedback-based manner. \item An efficient nested feedback optimization strategy that ensures adequate voltage regulation while eliminating the need for an accurate grid model and consumption of non-controllable loads is developed. \item The proposed strategy is theoretically analyzed and numerically assessed on a 96-bus system with high-resolution generation and load data. \end{itemize}
+We tackle this challenge by proposing an iterative projected gradient descent algorithm to solve this non-Euclidean projection problem where each node only requires information from its neighbours.
+This leads to our overall nested feedback optimization approach, where the outer loop comprises the OFO iterations requiring communication between physical neighbours and yielding tentative but not necessarily feasible DER setpoints, while the inner loop solves the non-Euclidean projection problem to map the tentative setpoints to actual feasible setpoints.
+Unlike the centralized approaches, our method is robust to single-point failures as it operates without a central coordination unit and preserves privacy.
+Compared to \cite{Bolognani2019,Bolognani2015,Tang2021}, our approach accommodates a broader range of objective functions.
+In contrast to \cite{Magnusson2020,Tang2024}, our approach keeps voltage information local enhancing privacy.
+Finally, compared to \cite{Qu2020}, our approach converges in significantly fewer iterations and achieves superior voltage regulation performance.
+To summarize, the main contributions of this paper are: \begin{itemize} \item We develop a projected gradient descent algorithm that exchanges information between neighboring nodes in a backward-forward manner to solve the non-Euclidean projection problem. \item We propose a nested feedback optimization strategy for distribution system voltage regulation that operates without requiring an accurate grid model or load data.
+The strategy optimally coordinates DERs on a fast timescale while ensuring robustness to single-point failures and preserving privacy by keeping voltage data local. \item We theoretically prove the convergence of the proposed strategy.
+Simulation results demonstrate that it achieves comparable voltage regulation to its centralized counterpart while significantly outperforming other distributed and local approaches. \end{itemize}

 The remainder of this paper is structured as follows: \mbox{Section \ref{sec:method} } presents the system modeling, problem formulation, and a centralized OFO strategy.
 Section \ref{sec:dist} introduces the proposed nested approach and analyzes its convergence.
 Section \ref{sec:sim} presents a numerical study, while Section \ref{sec:concl} draws conclusions and discusses future work.